 If one person is going to take attention away from the bride, it’s the adorable flower girl.
 She’s responsible for throwing flower petals on the ground as she walks down the aisle before the bride, but how did this tradition get started?
 It was believed that this was a symbolic way of leading the bride from childhood to adult and motherhood.
 It’s for this reason that the flower girl is also usually dressed in white and similarly to the bride.

 While rose petals certainly add color and beauty to the aisle, they actually serve a more important purpose.
 Rose petals, which are traditionally red, represent fertility, and because they’re thrown by the flower girl, they are also a symbol of the transition the bride is making from an innocent girl to a woman and, soon, mother.

 Corsages and their male counterpart, boutonnieres, have a long history in wedding ceremonies.
-In addition to acting as a beautiful accessory, corsages and boutonnieres were also believed to drive away evil spirits that may attack the bride on her happy day.
+In addition to acting as a beautiful accessory, corsages and boutonnieres were also believed to drive away evil spirits that may attack the bride on her big day.

-Carrying a Bouquet…
+Carrying a bouquet…

 Since flowers often symbolize fertility, they are found in many wedding traditions.
 Many people believe that, in addition to warding off evil spirits, pollinated flowers lead to a fertile marriage.